All Episodes

 And I've told you and I promised you that I am going to hold them accountable.

-And I'm just I'm going to tell you the truth.
+And I'm just, I'm going to tell you the truth.

-You want to be a good baseball player.
+You want to be a good baseball player?

-There's there's fundamentals if you want to be a good pitcher and get the ball over the plate.
+There's fundamentals if you want to be a good pitcher and get the ball over the plate.

 There's certain things you have to do.